All Episodes

 They partnered with Rich Poverty Organization to assemble a new art exhibit at the Pentagon.

-And the exhibit is entitled The Alliance Collection, a gallery literally of combat civilian photographs taken by vets and their families.
+And the exhibit is entitled the Alliance Collection, a gallery literally of combat civilian photographs taken by vets and their families.

-It's now on display for public viewing, and the Journey Home Project, this nonprofit, you know, assists uh other not-for-profits in securing the funds they need to help the causes that benefit vets.
+And the Journey Home Project, this nonprofit, you know, assists other not-for-profits in securing the funds they need to help the causes that benefit vets.

-And uh let's play it.
+And let's play it.

 David did a film called The Journey Home, and that's where the name came from.

-It just seemed like a good name.
+It just seemed like a good name as a Journey Home.

 I think describes what happens with our veterans when they come home.

-I look at the concept of the journey home project.
+I look at the concept of the Journey Home Project.

-It is a journey, it it is a path, a walk, a journey every bloody day, and it's it's a hard journey to suddenly not have the focus,
+It is a path, a walk, a journey every bloody day.

-the organization, the discipline, the respect, the task, the commonality, the trust that you did when you were in uniform, and and then try to adapt to that the transition period into a society that for most cases bluntly does not hold itself to the same ethical or
+And then try to adapt to that, the transition period into a society that for most cases, bluntly, does not hold itself to the same ethical or moral standards that the Armed Forces do.

 That walk along the path back home.